 You can easily vacuum the fur that your dog will shed here and there.
 That’s not the problem.
 The problem is dirty paw stains, dried saliva, and smudges that will inevitably land on your floors.
 This is where a robotic Roomba-like mop comes in.

 It sweeps and it mops with reusable microfiber cloths.
 The robot can mop for up to 150 minutes and sweep for 210 minutes.
 You can keep it confined to one room or set it up so that it covers your whole apartment.
-It’s triple-pass mopping action (seen in the gif above) should easily be able to take care of the results of your pup’s shenanigans.
+It’s triple-pass mopping action should easily be able to take care of the results of your pup’s shenanigans.

 Life is too short to spend it mopping.